 You might also want to take a Continuing Education portfolio preparation or drawing course to develop your portfolio and become more familiar with AUArts.
 Most of all, we encourage you to try daily observational drawings on your own, so carry a sketchbook with you and just draw what you see.
 It often takes time to develop as an artist, so give yourself the time you need and get practicing!

 If your application was declined because of academic or English proficiency requirements, we highly recommend our Artstream program.
-It’s a joint program between Bow Valley College and AUArts, designed especially for applicants with artistic talent who don’t meet academic or English requirements.
+This 1 year certificate program is designed especially for applicants with artistic talent who don’t meet academic or English requirements.

-Artstream combines some of AUArts’s First-Year Studies course with others from Bow Valley College designed to support an art and design education, so you earn credit towards a bachelor's degree while you study.
+Artstream combines some of AUArts’s First-Year Studies course with courses designed to support an art and design education, so you earn credit towards a bachelor's degree while you study.